NikodemBartnik/IndyMill/README.md

 ## Build Instruction
-This project is open source so you can find all the files that you need to build it above for free.
+This project is open source, so you can find all the files that you need to build it above for free.
 You can easily build it just by taking a look at some images on my website and my videos.
-But if you would like to get a PDF instruction that simplifies the build process, you can easily print it put it on a smartphone or computer, you can get one through link below and at the same time support my projects!
+But if you would like to get a PDF instruction that simplifies the build process, you can easily print it or put it on a smartphone or computer, you can get one through link below and at the same time support my projects!
 You don't need it but it may help a little :)

 ### https://gum.co/indymill